Do you know what to say in a parent teacher conference? If you are struggling with how to interact with your child’s teacher, I can help.

 There is crucial information given at these meetings that you would not get otherwise.
 Your child’s teacher will help you understand what is expected of him and how well he is meeting those expectations.

 As a teacher mom, I can give you a few insider secrets that will help you navigate this crucial parent meeting.
-In fact, these tips might even help your child get more attention in the classroom.
+In fact, these parent-teacher conference tips for parents might even help your child get more attention in the classroom.

 In fact, it is a good idea to include your child’s thoughts too.
-Ask if he has any questions or concerns he wants to add to the conversation.
+Ask if she has any questions or concerns she wants to add to the conversation.

 During your time together, you will probably touch on the following areas: